DNA Paternity Test Reliability -- Can You Trust Us?

 It is a fair question to ask whether your not you can trust us, regarding your DNA paternity test results.

 We have asked ourselves the same thing of laboratories, whether we can rely on them.
-We have used different laboratories in the past, but the laboratory we chose to continue using is the one which we have the most confidence in, due to their being able to answer our challenging questions in an expert and clear way, our ability to develop a good and frank working relationship with multiple key people at the laboratory, and the laboratory certifications well beyond the minimum required.
-Our laboratory is not the cheapest (nor the most expensive!), but is very old and mature, large, and very standardized.
+We have seen a lot of slick marketing and questionable operations.
+We have used different laboratories in the past, but the laboratory we chose to continue using is the one which we have the most confidence in, due to their being able to answer our challenging questions in an expert and clear way, our ability to develop a good and frank working relationship with multiple key people at the laboratory, their willingness to take the time to discuss things with us to our satisfaction, and the laboratory certifications well beyond the minimum required.
+Our laboratory is not the cheapest (nor the most expensive!), but is very old and mature (i.e., well established), large, very standardized, and continues to upgrade to stay modern.
 It was the only one we could find which offers to test samples twice by two teams, their so-called Dual ProcessTM.

-We have a very well organized system for tracking DNA specimens from the moment they are collected.
+We have a very well organized system for recording and tracking DNA specimens from the moment they are collected.

-As you will note on our DNA specimen envelopes, each specimen envelope has a bar code and a tracking number.
+As you may note on our DNA specimen envelopes, there is a bar code and its tracking number.
+There is a unique ID for a case.
 The tracking number is what is used to track your specimens automatically, and the name written on the envelope is confirmation that it's the right case / specimen set.
-(Because our staff are well trained and careful, we've never had a tracking issue, but outsiders have made mistakes or submitted questionable samples.)

-We log into the laboratory to link names to envelopes, so that later, everything is double checked when they arrive at the laboratory.
+We log into the laboratory to enter details, so that later, everything is double checked at the laboratory.
+This information matches our database in our office.

 You will see on the laboratory's international website that for Thailand, our office phone number is the one listed.
 You can enter an inquiry on their website and we will receive it.
 That website is https://dnacenter.com/thailand/